 What a Staffing Mandate Could Mean for Nursing Homes

-Staffing remains one of the most contentious topics in the senior housing landscape as the Biden administration’s proposed staffing mandate is once again making headlines.
+Staffing remains one of the most contentious topics in the senior housing landscape as the Biden administration’s proposed staffing mandate is makes headlines.
 In February 2022, federal lawmakers shared plans for several historic nursing home reforms, including a staffing minimum that would require nursing homes to provide 24-hour licensed nursing services using an RN for a minimum of 8 hours.
 While the reforms have received positive press and support, operators across the nation are petitioning lawmakers to consider the possible negative implications of such a mandate.

 While the White House released the reform plan on Feb.
 29, 2022, whether or not it will go into effect hinges on the staffing mandate and the findings of a year-long study.